Internet-Draft Mission Audit Transparency August 2026

 }

-The payload is the SHA-256 digest of the retained Consent Evidence object as issued (Section 6.2), carried inline as the raw digest whose base64url form is CnS3nT9sQ7nM2vL4tY6bD1eF8jC5wH0pV2nR3kQ4xVz, not that display string.
+The payload is the SHA-256 digest of the JCS canonical bytes of the retained Consent Evidence object, evidence_envelope included (Section 6.3), carried inline as the raw digest whose base64url form is CnS3nT9sQ7nM2vL4tY6bD1eF8jC5wH0pV2nR3kQ4xVz, not that display string.
 The Transparency Service appends the statement and returns a Receipt, a COSE_Sign1 with an inclusion proof in its unprotected header, which the Mission Issuer keeps with the evidence as a Transparent Statement.

 sub =